 What does a Security Supervisor do?

 A Security Supervisor oversees the safety and security of a facility.
-This role involves managing security personnel, ensuring that all security measures are in place, and responding to any incidents that may occur.
-The supervisor works closely with law enforcement and emergency services when needed.
-They also conduct regular inspections and audits to identify potential security risks.
+This role involves managing security personnel and ensuring that all security measures are in place.
+The supervisor coordinates with law enforcement and emergency services when needed.
+They also conduct regular inspections to identify potential security risks.

 How to become a Security Supervisor?